vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 # Mythical Mysfits: DevSecOps with Docker and AWS Fargate

+## Lab - Automating End to End Deployments for AWS Fargate for production environments

+In this lab, you will implement the end to end deployment and testing process for your like service.
+This lab is where it all comes together.
+By the end, you will be able to check in new code and have your application automatically updated.

+Here's what you'll be doing:

+* Create new buildspec for production environments
+* Create Pipeline for deployments
+* Deploy new version of Project Cuddle

 1\.
 Configure Git credentials

 Since most of the labs are going to be using git, let's set up our permissions now.
 There are a number of ways to authenticate with git repositories, and specifically CodeCommit in this case, but for the sake of simplicity, we'll use the CodeCommit credential helper here.
 Enter the following commands to configure git to access CodeCommit.